-As you may be aware, we have for some years had a Charitable Trust.
-We have been particularly keen to respond over the past 3 months to the suffering caused by the pandemic both locally and also around the world in providing immediate aid to families, support for domestic abuse and mental health charities as well as donating to environmental charities, which I believe is critical and that the environment is intimately related to the current health crisis.
+So far this year, Brampton’s Charitable Trust has donated over £90,000 to 22 different charities across a broad range of categories.
+We have been particularly keen to respond to the suffering caused by the pandemic both locally and around the world.
+We are focussed on providing immediate aid to families, support for domestic abuse and mental health charities.
+We also believe that donating to environmental charities is critical and that the environment is intrinsically related to the current health crisis.

 Ikamva Labantu works throughout Cape Town’s township communities towards a more just society where human rights can be fully actualised.
 Ikamva’s work focuses on early childhood development, the wellbeing of older persons and afterschool initiatives that keep children safe and off the streets.
 They have been particularly active in working to protect vulnerable communities during the epidemic.